-The McNair program is aimed at leveling the playing field in graduate-level education by preparing academically talented students from low income, first generation and underrepresented backgrounds for graduate level education, with the ultimate objective of completing doctoral studies.
-As more and more disadvantaged students go on to earn doctoral degrees, they receive the stated benefits of this degree, and go on to pass these benefits on to future generations.
-The intergenerational benefits of educational attainment begins with each McNair scholar.
+The McNair program is aimed at leveling the playing field in graduate-level education by preparing academically talented students from low-income, first-generation and underrepresented backgrounds for graduate-level education, with the ultimate objective of completing doctoral studies.
+As more and more disadvantaged students go on to earn doctoral degrees, they receive the stated benefits of this degree and go on to pass these benefits on to future generations.
+The intergenerational benefits of educational attainment begin with each McNair scholar.